 - They offer great tracking tools to monitor your efforts and successes.
 If you operate your own website or blog, these platforms won’t be difficult for you to use.

 - Most importantly, the CAN-SPAM Act requires commercial messages to have an opt-out mechanism, which allows recipients to unsubscribe at any time.
 If you're found to be in violation of these rules you can face costly penalties (up to $16,000)!
-Email marketing platforms automate this process, so that you're in compliance with the CAN-SPAM Act.
+Email marketing platforms automate this process so you're in compliance with the CAN-SPAM Act.

 3. What platform should I use?